schmouk/CppRandLib/README.md

     output(i) = (a(i) >> 48) ^ x(i)

-### Cwg128_64  -  minimum 2^71 period
+### Cwg128_64  --  minimum 2^71 period

-**Cwg128_64** implements the mixed 128/64 bits version of the Collatz-Weyl Generator algorithm: computations are done on 128- and 64-bits.
+**Cwg128_64** implements the mixed 128/64 bits version of the Collatz-Weyl Generator algorithm: computations are done on 128- and 64- bits.
 The output generated value is coded on 64-bits also.
 It provides a medium period which is at minimum 2^71 (i.e. about 2.36e+21), short computation time and a three 64-bits (a, weyl, s) plus one 128-bits integer internal state (x).

 This version of the CGW algorithm evaluates pseudo-random suites *output(i)* as the combination of the next instructions applied to *state(i-1)*: